 Cross-Sell Insurance Products

-Look into the different products insurance companies offer—and see how you can bundle those products to best serve your insureds.
-For example, if you work mostly with individuals, you might offer your insureds packages that include auto insurance, life insurance, home insurance, and insurance for health care needs.
+Look into the different products insurance companies offer—and see how you can bundle those products to best serve your clients.
+For example, if you work mostly with individuals, you might offer your clients packages that include commercial or hired auto insurance, life insurance, home insurance, and insurance for health care needs.
 Or, if you specialize in working with small businesses, you might look for ways to bundle liability insurance, workers’ comp insurance, and health insurance—or you can bundle your insurance offerings with additional products or services that your insured's need.
-With the Hourly platform, you’re not just selling workers’ comp to your insureds; you’re also selling them payroll and time tracking services—which will ultimately make running their business easier and more efficient.
+With the Hourly platform, you’re not just selling workers’ comp to your clients; you’re also selling them payroll and time tracking services—which will ultimately make running their business easier and more efficient.

-Cross-selling products is one of the best sales strategies for your business—but it’s also one of the best strategies for retaining you insureds.
+Cross-selling products is one of the best sales strategies for your business—but it’s also one of the best strategies for retaining your clients.

 Keep in Touch Throughout the Year...